andrewgasson/libfledgling/README.md

 # libfledgling

 A collection of utilities written in C. Intentionally minimalistic.
-Licensed under `CC0-1.0`.
+Licensed under [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/).
 If you need additional behaviour, hack it in.

 ## ini.h

 A line-by-line `.cfg` or `.ini` file reader.

 - ASCII only
 - Comments must be on their own line
-- Property values are strings and additional parsing is DIY
+- Property values are strings and additional parsing is [DIY](https://en.wikipedia.org/wiki/Do_it_yourself)

 ### Example

 ```C
 #include <stdio.h>
 #include "ini.h"